Save to your scrapbook

 2 tsp wholegrain mustard

 2 tsp sunflower oil

 150g Hengstenberg Bavarian Style Sauerkraut, drained, plus a little liquid

 2 tbsp reduced fat soured cream

 ½ x 20g pack dill, leaves only, roughly chopped

-3 Fold the sauerkraut through the root vegetables and season to taste.
+3. Fold the sauerkraut through the root vegetables and season to taste.
 Lift the fish from its skin, then sit each fillet on top of a pile of the vegetables.
-Top with a spoonful of the soured cream, dill and a little of the sauerkraut juice.
+Top with a spoonful of the soured cream, dill and a little sauerkraut juice.

 Typical values per serving:

 1 of your 5 a day; gluten free; high in omega 3.

 This recipe was first published in November 2018.